mccright/rand-notes/How-can-you-prepare-for-retirement.md

 Also, a number of wise peers have counseled me to remember that it’s never too late to learn, and asking a question is often more important than knowing the answer.
 [Thank you Pranav Doctor.](https://blog.avenuecode.com/ac-spotlight-pranava-doctor)

 There will be some uncertainty.
 It is not unusual to find your inner voice asking: "How did I end up here?" or "What am I doing with my investments?" or even "Why did I ever agree to this?"
 There is no magic for dealing with these issues.
 Talk with people you trust.
 Learn about your options for managing your money, saving and investing.
+And, as needed, adapt.

 There are some useful tools and information at: SEC Investor.gov Publications and Research (includes financial tools and calculators) [https://www.investor.gov/introduction-investing/general-resources/publications-and-research](https://www.investor.gov/introduction-investing/general-resources/publications-and-research).